 Weighted blankets have become more and more popular in recent years.
 The heavy bedding is similar to a comforter, but instead of containing fluffy down or synthetic fibers, it is filled with glass beads, poly pellets, or another weighted material.
-Most companies advertise that this added weight can help you relax, improve your sleep, and even reduce anxiety and depression.
+Most companies advertise that this added weight can help people relax, improve their sleep, and even reduce anxiety and depression.

 How Do Weighted Blankets Work?

-Weighted blankets could have a soothing effect on you because of something called Deep Touch Pressure.
-This is the deep pressure you feel when being held, hugged, or swaddled.
+Weighted blankets could have a soothing effect on sleepers because of something called Deep Touch Pressure; this is the deep pressure one feels when being held, hugged, or swaddled.
 Occupational therapist Karen Moore told Psychology Today, “These blankets work by providing input to the deep pressure touch receptors throughout the body.
 Deep pressure touch helps the body relax.
 Like a firm hug, weighted blankets help us feel secure, grounded, and safe.”

 RELATED: Neural Link Between Poor Sleep Quality And Depression

 Based on the benefits of Deep Touch Pressure, some studies have explored the connection between weighted blankets and better sleep quality.

 During one study, the subjects didn’t sleep better, but they still liked the feeling of the weighted blanket.
 However, another study found that, out of a cohort of insomniacs, four out of fives slept longer, more deeply, and with fewer nighttime wakeups when they used a weighted blanket.